enzo-billis/ZBot-TwitchChatBot-BTC/README.md

 >   100 $ -> 13953 μbtc

 ### Value
 This command shows the actual value of the bitcoin.
-This is an alias of the command !convert with a static amount of 1 in each case.

- - !value [currency]
+ - !value

-Here is few examples:
+Here is example:

     !value

->   1 μbtc -> 0.0082 €
+>   1 BTC -> 8211 €

-    !value e

->   1 € -> 122 μbtc

  Thank's to for the markdown editor : [StackEdit](https://stackedit.io/).